-5 Effective marketing strategies in a time of crisis
+5 Effective digital marketing strategies in a time of crisis

 The Coronavirus outbreak in the UK has had a major effect on the business sector and every industry.
 Companies have been forced to shut down offices, factories and having to sort work-from-home arrangements for employees.
 Some have had to resort to simply running with a skeletal workforce.